gagecates/Travel-App/README.md

 [Pixabay](https://pixabay.com/api/docs/) fetches a picture of the city to be displayed for the user.

+The API Keys are all stored in a .env file

+*** In order to have API authentication you will need a .env file with an API key for [Weatherbit](https://www.weatherbit.io/account/create) and [Pixabay](https://pixabay.com/api/docs/).
+However, only a username is needed for [Geonames](http://www.geonames.org/export/web-services.html). ***

 ## Try it out!
 To give it a try: